21 Examples of the Copper Gutter Work I've Done

 .

-The Ben & Lottie Stakely 16oz Copper Gutter Job (6/05) $2,119.16
+#7 The Stakely House - 16oz Copper Gutter Job (6/05) $2.1k

-2425 S. E. 62nd, Portland, Oregon
+S. E. Portland, Oregon

-Here is a small copper gutter job we did for Ben and Lottie Stakely.
+Here is a small copper gutter job we did for Stakely.
 They wanted copper gutters.
 Being a small house, this is not so costly at only $1.5k for everything but leaf screens over the gutters.
 They plan to get screens from us later, but I had pointed out to them with digital photos how they needed to have the chimneys re-flashed.
 They even put off the fence work for now to get that work done first.

 We also re-flashed the back chimney at the cost of $625